Rabbi Kenneth BranderThe David Mitzner Dean of Yeshiva University's Center for the Jewish Future

 Rabbi Brander has received numerous awards for his community service, including the South Palm Beach County Federation Award for Rabbinic Leadership, the Hurowitz UJA Federation Award for Rabbinic Leadership and the Key to the City of Boca Raton, for enhancing the quality of life in the community.
 He was the first recipient of the Yeshiva University Wexner Rabbinic Leadership Award in 1999 and was honored with the State of Israel Medal of Honor, presented by the Mayor of Gush Etzion, for rabbinic leadership in supporting Gush Etzion.
 Recently, Rabbi Brander was given the Bernard Revel Memorial Award by the Yeshiva College Alumni Association.

 Rabbi Brander has authored many articles in various scholarly journals and also co-edited The Yeshiva University Haggadah.
-He is married to Rachel Tambor Brander.
+He was born in Michigan and grew up in New York, and is married to Rachel Tambor Brander.
 They are blessed with five children.

 Rabbi Yaakov GlasserAssociate Dean

 Growing up in Los Angeles, California, Rabbi Yaakov Glasser spent

 his formative years greatly influenced by his parent’s devotion to Jewish

 communal service.
 Upon graduating Yeshiva University High Schools of Los

 Angeles, he continued his Torah studies in Israel for two years.
 Rabbi Glasser

 earned a BA in Psychology at Yeshiva University, and an MA in Jewish education

 at the Azrieli Graduate School for Jewish Education.
 Earning his Semicha at the

 Rabbi Isaac Elchanan Theological Seminary, Rabbi Glasser continued to study in